 - You are No Puppet-Master!

-You are not in control of everything.
-You cannot control how others perceive you, or how they do things.
+You’re not in control of everything!
+Understand that you cannot control how others perceive you, or how they do things.
 You cannot control the way someone else views the world, their reactions or actions, or the way things in life seem to work out.
 And simply put, you cannot control the universe!
 The best thing you can do is to surround yourself around people and things that bring you joy and try to learn from life as you go.

 - Have an Open Mind!